Photo by Mark Sacro

 YOU MAY ALSO LIKE: FIVE UPSCALE CAR CLUBS

-Cathay Pacific doesn’t offer full cabins, but it does offer touches such as a massager in the seat and a 500 thread-count duvet on the bed.
+Cathay Pacific doesn’t offer full cabins, but it does offer some other great benefits of flying first class with them such as a massager in the seat and a 500 thread-count duvet on the bed.
 Their amenity kits come courtesy of Aesop, and guests receive a Chinese-style sleep suit by PYE shirts.

 Cathay welcomes guests with a glass of Krug and caviar, and pays special attention to the culinary wonders of its home city, Hong Kong.
 The airline has been known to feature Michelin-starred meals on some flights from establishments such as Pino Lavarra’s Tosca, the Italian restaurant at the Ritz-Carlton.

-Much of the first-class experience with British Airways starts before even boarding.
+Much of the first-class experience and benefits of flying first class with British Airways starts before even boarding.
 BA offers a complimentary 15-minute Elemis Spa experience in their London and New York lounges, private cabanas, a private check-in area called The First Wing in London, and passengers get driven directly to their flights in a Porsche Cayenne.

 While the seats in British Airway’s first class aren’t in private cabins, the luxury is in the details.
 Outfitted in a sleek black color scheme, their first class offers three different types of Champagne and an amenity kit from Liberty London.
 Passengers get access to a 24-hour concierge offering travel advice and restaurant suggestions, and meals are served on white linen tablecloths and fine bone china.